 I am sceptical here too, as I cannot see that Carbon neutrality by 2050 would be a solution.
 If you actually reach level 5 and believe in a clear disaster, the current response would be woefully inadequate.
 It seems most people are stumbling at level 5, so that is as far as they support their government.
 Not necessarily because they don’t believe there will be a ‘disaster’ if we do not act, they are just unclear on what that disaster looks like.

-Sceptic status: Most Governments, Between Levels 3 and 5.
+My Sceptic status: Like Most Governments, Between Hurdle 3 and 5.

 I am listening to the debate, and I hear explanations for up to and including hurdle 3.